 I would submit that genuine optimists are not in psychological denial.
 They see the situation for what it is, yet are also able to mobilize the energy and effort necessary to be able to push through, persevere and complete a task despite setbacks.
 A healthy dose of optimism can be uplifting and hopeful.

-The huge advantage of the optimist becomes clear when it enables an individual to face reality in all its unpleasant aspects is faced unflinchingly and taken on.
+The huge advantage of the optimist becomes clear when it enables an individual to face reality in all its unpleasant aspects unflinchingly and take it on.
 The optimist will work to identify strategies that have a potential for success and be much more likely to implement them.
 The optimist, because he or she is focused on success, will be quicker to abandon a failing strategy and substitute one with a greater chance of working.

 While being optimistic does not guarantee success since it is only a psychological state; if success is possible, the optimist will have a great chance of finding it.

 The ultimate determination of failure or success in Iraq will have to wait for other key events to unfold in that country.
 But amazing things have happened there already--events that the pessimists never dreamed would be possible in their wildest nightmares.
-The actions of the Iraqi people themselves standing upproudly with their purple fingers for a future as a free and democratic country could not have been imagined just two short years ago.
-These are the same people who, day after day, must face the reality of an enemy determined to kill them rather than let them be free.
-This reality has not prevented them from doing what they must do in order to bring the blessings of Liberty to themselves and their posterity.
-While it is likely that many--especially in the most violent areas like Baghdad--are discouraged and continue to suffer from the mindless killing, most have not given up just because there are insurgents and terrorists who will not accept any optimistic vision that includes freedom and self-determination in Iraq.
+The actions of the Iraqi people themselves standing upproudly with their purple fingers for a future as a free and democratic country could not have been imagined prior to 2003.
+These are the same people who continue to face, day after day, the reality of an enemy determined to kill them rather than let them be free and democratic.
+This reality did not prevented them from doing what they had to do in order to bring the blessings of Liberty to themselves and their posterity.
+While it is likely that many--especially in the most violent areas like Baghdad--are discouraged and continue to suffer from the mindless killing, most have not given up.
+They understand that the terrorists will never accept an optimistic vision that includes freedom and self-determination in Iraq.

-But the pessimists here in our own country would have us pack up and go home without completing the job; abandoning the Iraqis and the future that they are now able to see clearly.
-The pessimists are perfectly willing to embrace failure because they care little about bringing freedom to that part of the world and cannot grasp how doing so will benefit their little quest to remake America into their socialist utopia.
+The pessimists and defeatists (better known as Democrats) would have us pack up and go home without completing the job; abandoning the Iraqis and the future that they are now able to see clearly.
+The lunatic fringe of pessimists are perfectly willing to embrace failure because they care little about bringing freedom to that part of the world and cannot grasp how doing so will benefit their little quest to remake America into their socialist utopia.
 The Democrats are only narcissistically concerned with how to regain power and live in the White House again.

 I remain optimistic that this will not be the case.